Tania Harcourt-Cooze: Early life and education

-The daughter of Major William Duke Coleridge, 5th Baron Coleridge of Ottery St Mary, a Major in the Coldstream Guards, and his first wife Everild Tania Hambrough, she is directly related to the poet Samuel Taylor Coleridge.
-The oldest of five children, by her father's first marriage she has a brother, James Duke Coleridge (born 1967) and a sister, Sophia Tamsin Coleridge (born 1970).
+The daughter of Major William Duke Coleridge, 5th Baron Coleridge of Ottery St Mary, a Major in the Coldstream Guards, and his first wife Everild Tania Hambrough, she is related to the poet Samuel Taylor Coleridge.
+She has a brother, a sister, and two half-sisters, all younger.

-Born in Kenya, she followed her father's British Army career until her parents divorced in 1977 when she was 11.
-By his second marriage, she has two half-sisters, Vanessa Leyla Coleridge (born 1978) and Katharine Suzannah Coleridge (born 1981).
+She was raised in Devon, Harcourt-Cooze followed her father's British Army career until her parents divorced in 1977, when she was 11.

 Career

 Modelling

-She completed an art history and drama degree at Fine Arts College in London.
-She joined the punk rock revolution, and would hang out on the Kings Road, Chelsea.
+Harcourt-Cooze completed an art history and drama degree at Fine Arts College in London.

 She was spotted by Sarah Doukas, who dispatched her in 1986 to model for Armani and Versace in Italy, and she became a muse for Helmut Newton.
-She starred opposite the singer George Michael in the video for "Father Figure", inspired by Newton.
-She also appeared in the music video of the Kane Roberts song "Twisted" and she was the “power drill girl” in Van Halen's "Poundcake" video in 1991.
+She starred opposite singer George Michael in the video for "Father Figure".
+She appeared in the music video of the Kane Roberts song "Twisted" and was the “power drill girl” in Van Halen's "Poundcake" video in 1991.